Information Station Specialists Website

 Planning & Purchasing Your System

-We We provide a full menu of technical services to help you put and keep your ALERT AM station(s) on the air.
-We will help plan and implement your station, including frequency and site selection, FCC licensing, installation, staff training and the FCC-required field survey and documentation.
+We will help plan and implement your system, including frequency and site selection, FCC licensing, installation, staff training and the FCC-required field survey and documentation.
 Even professionally recorded audio messages are available, so your broadcast is ready to put on the air as soon as the station is turned on.
 Best of all, each system comes with remote technical support for the life of the station.
+See our "Customer Services" page, which outlines a full menu of technical services designed to help put and keep your ALERT AM system on the air.

 Note: Because FCC processing time is unpredictable, we recommend that you request licensing and other FCC documentation services from us as soon as you know for sure you will have a station – definitely no later than when you place your radio equipment order.

-For extended range emergency broadcasting, see RadioSAFE Wide Area Emergency Broadcast Radio Systems, which offer coverage areas of a 5 to 20+ mile radius.
-The Information Station is a lower cost alternative with many of the same messaging capabilities as ALERT AM but without the specialized 'all hazard' broadcast capability, the same operational battery backup and GPS frequency stabilization options described above.
+For extended range emergency broadcasting, see "RadioSAFE Wide Area Emergency Broadcast Radio Systems," which offer coverage areas of a 5 to 20+ mile radius.
+"The Information Station" is a lower cost alternative with many of the same messaging capabilities as ALERT AM but without the specialized 'all hazard' broadcast capability, the same operational battery backup and GPS frequency stabilization options described above.